idrees11/gnn-topology-ablation/README.md

 📦 Dataset

-Dataset: MUTAG (TUDataset)
+Dataset: MUTAG (from TUDataset)

 Graphs: 188 molecular graphs

-Classes: 2 (binary classification)
+Classes: 2 (binary)

-Nodes per graph: ~17 (average)
+Average nodes per graph: ~17

 Edges: Undirected

 Source: Automatically downloaded from TUDataset

-Small enough for quick experimentation, but rich enough to benefit from structural features.
+The dataset is small enough for fast experimentation, yet rich enough to benefit from structural features.

 🗂️ Data Splits

-The dataset is split once using a fixed random seed to ensure fair comparison:
+A fixed random seed is used to ensure fair comparison.

 Split	Percentage
 Train	70%
 Validation	10%
 Test	20%

-Files provided in data/:
+Files in data/:

 train.csv → graph indices + labels

 test.csv → graph indices only (labels hidden)

-⚠️ Test labels are hidden and used only for scoring by organizers.
+⚠️ Test labels are hidden and used only by the organisers for scoring.

-📊 Objective Metric
+📊 Evaluation Metric
 Macro F1-score
+f1_score(y_true, y_pred, average="macro")

 Why Macro F1?